Iloilo Mission Hospital: Arrival of Protestantism and founding of the hospital (1900-1909)

-When the Philippines was ceded by Spain in 1898 to the United States thought the Treaty of Paris (1898), the country was opened to a new faith brought by the Americans, the Protestantism.
-One of the early Protestant sects that came to the Philippines islands where the Presbyterians.
-That time when the Presbyterian Americans came to the Philippines, they were allowed to go in different places in the islands to do their mission works, and Iloilo became the very first place where they set foot because of its prominence as the second next important city after Manila in the socio-economic sector due to the sugar industry boom when its port was opened to the international trade and commerce.
+When the Philippines was ceded by Spain in 1898 to the United States thought the Treaty of Paris (1898), the country was opened to Protestantism, a new faith brought by the Americans.
+One of the early Protestant sects that came to the Philippines islands were the Presbyterians.
+When the Presbyterian Americans came to the Philippines, they were allowed to enter various locations in the islands to do their mission works.
+Iloilo became the very first place where they set foot because of its prominence, being the second most important city after Manilla in the socio-economic sector as a result of the sugar industry boom when its port was opened to the international trade and commerce.